Conversation guide for planned giving

 Share a specific example of the impact their support has already made—a program expanded, a life changed, a moment made possible.

-Encourage the donor to reflect on their giving journey by asking questions like:
+Encourage the donor to reflect on their giving journey by asking questions such as

 “What inspired you to give?”